Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/COVID-19_CLEAN/csse_covid_19_time_series_cleaned/README.md

 ### **What else is different?**

 * `Date` is encoded as date objects and adopts a standard YYYY-MM-DD format.

 * Data on `Confirmed`, `Deaths`, and `Recovered` cases are concatenated into a single csv file in a tidy format.

+*  Data from JHU's **Lookup Table** are mapped to time series data to ensure consistency in `Latitude` and `Longitude` coordinates.

 > Warning: The length of `Recovered` cases is less than `Confirmed` and `Deaths`.
 Missing values indicate dates where data on recoveries are unavailable.
 JHU CSSE also warns that there are no reliable data sources reporting recovered cases for many countries.
-Therefore, please excercise caution when interpreting data on the number of recoveries.
+Therefore, please exercise caution when interpreting data on the number of recoveries.

 ## Updates from JHU CSSE